Ask AI

 1. If the source text has changed

-To access snapshots, choose the "List snapshots" option from the drop down menu on the Edit page.
-Here, users can view the differences between sequential snapshots.
-When you view a snapshot, two versions of the caption set are presented, as plain text.
+When you view a snapshot, two versions of the caption set are presented, as plain white text.
 On the left, the state before the user handed it over; on the right, the state after they did.
 Additions are highlighted in green; removals highlighted in red.
-Grey text is unchanged between versions.

 All users can manually create a snapshot if they wish, using the Create snapshot button.
 This acts as a manual 'Save' button, effectively.